 Created around the same time as the Scarsdale Medical Diet the Atkins Diet provides a series of dietary phases, which most people pass through sequentially.
 Additional diets are provided for those who can’t follow the path of the majority, such as those with food intolerances and a high metabolic resistance.

 The first two weeks of the Atkins Diet is the “induction” phase.
 During these 14 days, dieters are cautioned to follow detailed instructions exactly.
 The point of induction is to kick-start the body into lipolysis/ketosis, during which the metabolism can be “switched” to one that primarily burns fat for energy.
+To learn more on keeping a healthy diet, you can always find more information by reading the Phenq Review.

 During the next phase of the plan, the Atkins Diet becomes less restrictive and more palatable, mainly by increasing the permitted vegetables and raising carbohydrate levels.
 Upon approaching their weight goal, dieters establish their “critical carbohydrate level” for maintenance, which is the highest number of grams of carbohydrates per day they can ingest without beginning to gain the lost weight back.